JudsonMorgan/JudsonMorgan/README.md

 ### Hi there 👋

-I am EZEH JUDE GABRIEL and this my GitHub profile.
+I am JUDE popularly known as Judson and this my GitHub profile.
 I do my best to share my learning paths, ideas, and projects with a well-documented repos.
 I hope you find something useful around here. :grinning:

 - :computer: Data Analyst, former Data Scientist.
 - :briefcase: Currently working with [Heroshe](https://www.heroshe.com)